 If you often to override object properties, you might want to turn it off.

 You can undock AutoCAD 2013 command line and make it just one line.
 It will show three command history and can be transparent.

 Again, transparency is not good.
 You will get better performance if you just dock command line.

 Now the drawing file itself.
 AutoCAD keeps many objects and style definition.
 If you don’t use them, you can remove them from drawings using PURGE command.
-You can manually select object then click purge button.
+You can manually select the object then click Purge button.
 You can also choose to purge all automatically.

 By purging unnecessary objects, it will make your drawing file smaller.
 And it can affect performance significantly.

-Of course if you have powerful machine, you can just turn everything on.
+Of course, if you have a powerful machine, you can just turn everything on.
 But if you can’t purchase a new machine yet for whatever reason, try to optimize your system.
 Anything looks fancy, live, automatic and transparent usually consume a lot of resources.
 Keep an eye on those things.

-What did you turned off, and what did you decided to turned on?
+What did you turn off, and what did you decide to turn on?
 Will you share it here?